Mankatha (soundtrack): Production

+For the film's soundtrack and score, Venkat Prabhu renewed his association with his cousin Yuvan Shankar Raja in their fourth consecutive collaboration since Venkat's debut Chennai 600028 (2007).
+In October 2010, Yuvan began composing the first song—the introductory number "Vilaiyaadu Mankatha"—for the film even before production began.
+Yuvan said that he took extra care on composing that number, as he had to highlight the significance of the game while also serving as a "great introduction song for Ajith" in his landmark 50th film.
+The dance number "Machi Open the Bottle" has a folk touch, which Yuvan admitted that he had a desire to compose a folk number.
+Yuvan incorporated elements of "Raman Aandalum" composed by Ilaiyaraaja for Mullum Malarum (1978).

-In mid-October 2010, during Navratri, Yuvan Shankar Raja started composing the first tunes for the film.
-The "introduction song" of Ajith Kumar, "Vilaiyaadu Mankatha", for which he had taken "special care", and the item number song "Machi Open The Bottle...", labelled as a "mass song", were recorded first.
-In March 2011, sources claimed that a song titled "Vaada Bin Lada" was recorded with Krish and Suchitra, which was called a "funky techno duet" and referred to as the "present day version" of the song "Sorgame Endralum", while Yuvan Shankar Raja described it as a "futuristic duet".
-The song's basic tune was based on the Carnatic raaga Madhuvanti.
-Later that month, Venkat Prabhu made an announcement via Twitter, disclosing that the soundtrack album would consist of nine tracks, including one promotional track, one theme music track and one club mix, further adding that six songs had been composed and three out of them recorded already.
+The track "Vaada Bin Laada", a duet picturised on Ajith and Trisha was shot in a studio as it utilized computer graphics.
+The song utilized a fusion of Carnatic and electronic techno music and was sung by Krish and Suchitra, the former of whom sung in a baritone voice.
+The tune of the song was based on the Carnatic raaga Madhuvanti.
+In March 2011, Venkat announced on Twitter, disclosing that the soundtrack album would consist of nine tracks, including one promotional track, one theme music track and one club mix, further adding that six songs had been composed and three out of them recorded already.
 The remaining songs were recorded from mid-June only, with Yuvan Shankar Raja informing the following month, that he had scrapped one of the songs, since he was not satisfied with its tune, and composed a new song, starting from scratch.

 Reports in July 2011 revealed that the album would feature two more duets; "Nee Naan", which was sung by S. P. B. Charan and Yuvan Shankar Raja's sister, Bhavatharini, while Madhushree and Yuvan Shankar himself had sung the other one titled "Nanbane".
+Initially, the song was not planned as Yuvan neither had planned to sing any songs nor composing a pathos number, but the song had been composed owing to Venkat's perusal.
 The song "Nee Naan" was revealed to be the replacement for the scrapped song, which Yuvan Shankar Raja had composed within ten minutes of time, with the composer going to pick that song as his favorite from the album.
+The scrapped song was later revealed to be "Pesadhe" which Yuvan used in Thirudan Police (2014).
 Karthik and Vijay Yesudas had performed another song in the album, titled "Balle Lakka", which also features vocals of Anusha Dhayanidhi, wife of producer Dayanidhi Azhagiri, debuting as a playback singer.
 She was persuaded into playback singing by Venkat Prabhu who had seen her performing on her wedding reception and was impressed by her voice.
 The planned promotional track was excluded from the album in last minute.
-Earlier reports suggesting that one of the song would feature Yuvan Shankar along with his father Ilaiyaraaja's vocals, and that Andrea Jeremiah had sung another song, turned out to be false.
-Further Venkat Prabhu disclosed that S. P. Balasubrahmanyam and Shankar Mahadevan were approached to render one number in vain, with the former declining, explaining that the song was too high-pitched for his voice, and the latter being unavailable.
-The "Machi Open The Bottle..." song and the club mix of "Vilaiyaadu Mankatha" were notably orchestrated by Venkat Prabhu's brother Premji Amaran.
-The theme music was revealed to be inspired from a song by 50 Cent, with Prabhu and Yuvan Shankar adding that due credits had been given in the film.
+Initially, it was reported that Ilaiyaraaja would sing a song for the film which was proven to be false.